ellennickles/code-your-way-s23/week5/README.md

 ### Part 3: Document

 - Write a blog post.
 Copy and paste any code from VS Code into the p5 web editor, so you can link to your sketches.
-I know this is redundant, but for now this is the easiest way to share.
+I know, I know this is getting super redundant, but it's still the easiest way to share.
-- Same as last week: reflect on the discoveries and challenges you encountered during the exercises.
-What graphic or animation effects are most pleasing to you?
-Where did you get stuck, and what steps did you take to troubleshoot?
+- Reflect on the discoveries and challenges you encountered with the code exercises **and also with your new workflow using the command line interface and Git**.
+Where did you get stuck, and what steps did you take troubleshoot?
-  What code-related techniques would you like to explore and practice more?
+  What would you like to explore and practice more?
 - [Submit here](https://forms.gle/5AgRQUsAeUj8mVNTA)